-While great organizations have the greatest responsibility in realizing animal rights, nothing will happen if individuals stay silent.
-We have to take action, together.
-If we join forces to increase awareness, knowledge and compassion through education, activism, art, outreach and lobby, we could create an ethical butterfly effect with revolutionary outcomes.
+While large organizations have the greatest responsibility in realizing animal rights, nothing will happen if individuals stay silent.
+We have to act, together.
+If we join forces to increase awareness, knowledge and compassion through education, activism, art, outreach and lobby, we can create an ethical butterfly effect with revolutionary outcomes.

 The activists have lived up to Martin Luther King’s phrase.
 They have shown moral responsibility by fighting for a right cause.
 And they were punished under the unjust laws they disobeyed.